 The initial tests included checks for various types of infections and STDs (which is standard procedure).
 She asked about my monthly cycles.
 It was at that time that I took notice how they had changed and had gotten gradually worse over the last year and sometimes left me bedridden and caused some major GI issues.
 It was then that she mentioned the word “endometriosis.”
 I had no idea what that was.
 I had a vague memory of someone mentioning it at some point years earlier in reference to a family friend facing fertility issues but that was is.

 I would go in a week later to find that all tests came back negative for infections.
 We continued doing tests looking for a cause.
 I had my first pelvic ultrasound and believe that I died right there on that table at one point during the exam.
 Surgery to scheduled to check for endometriosis within 4 weeks of my initial visit.
-On September 17, 2003 my journey with endometriosis began and continues to evolve 8 years and 5 surgeries later.
+On September 17, 2003 my journey began as I was officially diagnosed with endometriosis and the journey continues to evolve 8 years and 5 surgeries later.

 I tell you this story as it was during this time that I learned several things that would later form the basis of this blog.